 Chattisgarh Public Service Commission

-It was established to guide the Government regarding various issues concerning the Civil service.
+It was established to guide the government regarding various issues concerning the civil service.
 It also advises on the appointments in the Chattisgarh Public Service Commission.
-The Commission was founded on 23rd May 2001, under Article 315 of the Indian constitution.
-Chhattisgarh Public Service Commission conducts examinations for the recruitment of employees in various Government department like Agriculture, Cooperation, Fisheries and Animal Husbandry Department, Rural Industries Department, Tourism Department, Directorate of Institutional Finance (DIF), Finance Department, Public Works Department (PWD), Forest Department, General Administration Department (IAS Establishment), Health and Family Welfare Department, Jail Department, Public Health Engineering Department, Women and Child Development Department.
+The Commission was founded on 23 May 2001, under Article 315 of the Indian constitution.
+Chhattisgarh Public Service Commission conducts examinations for the recruitment of employees in various government department like Agriculture, Cooperation, Fisheries and Animal Husbandry Department, Rural Industries Department, Tourism Department, Directorate of Institutional Finance (DIF), Finance Department, Public Works Department (PWD), Forest Department, General Administration Department (IAS Establishment), Health and Family Welfare Department, Jail Department, Public Health Engineering Department, Women and Child Development Department.
 The retired Police commissioner Mohan Shukla was the first chairman and B.L.Tiwari was the first secretary of Chattisgarh Public Service Commission.
 The office is located at Shankar Nagar, near Bhagat Singh Chowk of Raipur.
 The constitution of India has designated a number of responsibilities to the commission.

 The functions and responsibilities of the Commission are as follows: